xfoxcom/FileServer-with-saving-downloading-files/README.md

 # FileServer-with-saving-downloading-files
-Upload and Download files from server.
+Upload, Download and Delete files from server.